 Nira Alpina offers something different than the usual suspects, a laid back atmosphere that is luxurious, but not stuffy.
 The design is not just modern, but laugh-out-loud fun.
-If you’ve seen my Pinterest page on their cows, you know exactly what I’m talking about.

 The interior is chic but comfortable.
 From couples to small groups to families, they host a variety of guests who all fit into the unpretentious setting with ease.